 He uses the most up to date and innovative techniques, driven by the latest research and his experience working in leading centres.
 These include the use of Xiapex for Dupuytren's Disease, minimally invasive arthroscopic procedures and 'wide-awake' techniques that avoid the use of general anaesthesia.
 Post-operative care is led by Mr Hunter himself, with involvement from his team of skilled professionals, including the specialist hand physiotherapists at the Hand Therapy Clinic.

 Mr Hunter is committed not only to ensuring optimal outcomes, but also to providing the best possible patient experience.
+Working with the team at myrecovery, he has developed a customised mobile phone app for his patients undergoing surgery.
+This empowers patients in their treatment, giving timely information and guidance to promote an enhanced recovery.

 Mr Hunter treats the full range of hand, wrist and elbow conditions, from the simple and common, to the more complex or rare.
 Below are the common conditions treated.
 Further information on many of these conditions can be found on the British Society for Surgery of the Hand (BSSH) website